This article is concerned uniquely with the bow. For a discussion of left-hand factors in string-crossing factors see here.

 - we need to play very much on the tips of the fingers in order to not disturb the higher open string

 - as we go up the fingerboard we start to play notes that sound higher than the next open string.
 This is like doing handwriting backwards or looking at the world upside-down (or through a distorting mirror) and requires a certain amount of mental gymnastics in order not to get confused.
 This is why we call these passages Upside-down String Crossings

 - if we continue up into the thumb region, we need to play with the thumb floating free in order to not disturb the higher open string(s)

 The next level of difficulty would be to play with the left hand on two strings instead of only on one, for example:

-If, like so many cellists, our favorite music is lyrical, singing melodies, then we may run the risk of not actually working sufficiently on string crossing skills.
+If, like so many cellists, our favourite music is lyrical, singing melodies, then we may run the risk of not actually working sufficiently on string crossing skills.
 We can see this clearly when we improvise, rarely creating (fooling around with) string crossing passages, as these require a harmonic sense, which is often much less developed than our melodic sense.
-This passion for melody can lead us to concentrate our energies on melodic virtuosity (very much a left hand skill) to the detriment of string crossing virtuosity (almost exclusively a right hand skill).
+This passion for melody can lead us to concentrate our energies on melodic virtuosity (very much a left-hand skill) to the detriment of string crossing virtuosity (almost exclusively a right-hand skill).